spencerhuston/Bant-Cpp/docs/README.md

-# Bant - Old Version
+# Bant
+## Old Version, Rewriting in Scala: https://github.com/spencerhuston/Bant

 ### Build: **REQUIRES C++17**
 Simply clone and run the ```./scripts/makeBant.sh``` script.
 Run a Bant program using ```[bant directory]/build/bant -f [source file].bnt```.
 To see debug output use the ```-d``` flag